towersvault/shinpokered/README.md

 - Press SELECT on the option screen to change the audio type
 - Softlock Warp
   - instantly teleport back to your mom's house if you get stuck or are unable to move after updating to a new patch
+  - sets money to at least 1000 if you have less than that
   - Intructions to perform:
     - go to the start menu and put the cursor on OPTION
 	- press and hold DOWN on the d-pad (the cursor will now be on EXIT)